ALSalsabeela/MUT-master/README.md

 and more sites

 2-Program solve some of most known problems like adb is using , avd ... , etc... just run the program but first close all the programs on your pc

+                                                               In code
+                          //You will find the permssion need for every function to go wrote in comment near it
+                         //You will find the sites which i used to create this project like image loader